A number of older items have now been moved to the "Archive" page

 Cancellation Of Mess Meetings

-Following advice from RNA HQ, and in light of the current uncertaintly resulting from the Corona Virus - COVID19 Virus, the Mess Meetings due to take place in April and Masy have both been cancelled.
+Following advice from RNA HQ, and in light of the current uncertaintly resulting from the Corona Virus - COVID19 Virus, the Mess Meetings due to take place in April, May and June have been cancelled.

 As and when more information becomes available, it will be promulgated accordingly.